Nigeria travel guide

 - within 20km of the border with Niger in Sokoto and Kebbi States

-- Non-riverine areas of Delta, Bayelsa and Rivers State
+- non-riverine areas of Delta, Bayelsa and Rivers State

 - Abia State

 Terrorists are very likely to try to carry out attacks in Nigeria.
 Most attacks occur in the north east, particularly in Borno (including central Maiduguri and along access routes connecting the city to other major towns), Yobe, Adamawa and Gombe States.
-There have also been significant attacks in Kano, Kaduna, Jos and Bauchi States and in the capital Abuja.
+There have also been significant attacks in Kano, Kaduna, Jos and Bauchi States and in the Federal capital, Abuja.

 You should avoid places where crowds gather, including religious gatherings and places of worship, markets, shopping malls, hotels, bars, restaurants, transport hubs and camps for displaced people.
 Attacks could be indiscriminate and could affect western interests as well as places visited by tourists.
 Besides Abuja, other major towns and cities remain particularly at risk, including Kano and Kaduna.

 There’s a high threat of kidnap throughout Nigeria.
 Kidnaps can be motivated by criminality or terrorism, and could be carried out for financial or political gain.

 A number of kidnappings, including of foreigners, took place in Kano city in April 2018.
 We advise against all but essential travel to Kano state.
 If you’re in or around Kano city, we recommend you take added precautions.